shrimp333/test/18-4-2020 Start/index.md

 ### HTML, CSS

-Before this course I had hardly ever
+Before this course I had hardly ever touched any web development but it's been going well.
+So far all we've been given is images of web pages that we must recreate using HTML and CSS, we can use javascript and frameworks however.